glibsonoran/Plush-for-ComfyUI/README.md

 ******************************
 ## How to connect to OpenRouter

-You can connect to remote AI serivces that are not preconfigured in **Advanced Prompt Enhancer (APE)** by following the steps below:
+You can connect to remote AI services that are not preconfigured in **Advanced Prompt Enhancer (APE)** by following the steps below:

 1) Obtain an API key from the service you want to use, you may have to pay for this.